MCJack123/CraftOS-PC/docs/md/mounter.md

 The `mounter.list()` function returns a key-value table with all of the mount mappings.
 In CraftOS-PC v2.2 and earlier, the value of a mount is a string; and in CraftOS-PC v2.3 and later, the value is a list of strings. `mounter.isReadOnly(name)` returns whether a mount is marked read-only.
 Both of these functions are used internally by the "mount" program to list mounts.

 ## Merge mounts
 CraftOS-PC v2.3 adds support for *merge mounts* which allow mounting multiple real directories to a single CraftOS-PC mount.
-To create a merge mount, all that's required is to mount two directories to a path using the "mount" command or `mounter.mount`.
+All that's required to create a merge mount is to mount two directories to the same path using the "mount" command or `mounter.mount`.
 When a merge mount is created, files and folders from all directories are available inside the mounted path.
 The order that the directories are mounted *does matter*, as the first mounted directory will take priority over later mounts if duplicates are detected.

 Real paths are resolved using the following method: (examples assume `a` and `b` are mounted to `/mnt`)
 * When reading a file, it finds the first file that exists at the requested path.